grandeurkoe/obsidian-vault/Courses/Digital Vocational Program/Database Management using SQL/Data Models/1 Database Management System.md

 The main advantage of using DBMS are:
 - It provides an efficient and easy way to store, update, and retrieve data from a database.
-- It manages information about the users who interact with DBMS and task
+- It manages information about the users who interact with DBMS and tasks that these users can perform on the data.